SvenVw/fdm/.changeset/fluffy-hotels-switch.md

 "@svenvw/fdm-app": minor
 ---

-Add message at signin page that the app is still in development
+Add a message at signin page that the app is still in development